maximumtiu/dns-manager/README.md

 ### Decisions
 * Monolithic Rails app
     * The front-end and back-end are within the same Rails application.
-    * This isn't how I like to work in production (I prefer separate clients/servers), but I chose this direction for ease of creating the interface and reducing the upfront effort and complexity for an MVP.
+    * I chose this direction for ease of creating the interface and reducing the upfront effort and complexity for an MVP.
     * If this were to become a bigger project and progress past the MVP stage, we could always extract a proper UI into a separate application, making this Rails app API-only.
 That approach would also allow it to be easy to expose the API for other direct consumers.
+    * This is a decision, however, when making in a production codebase, I would take other people-focused factors into account, like preferences of the team, what the long-term vision of this part of the product/infrastructure is, skills/background of the team, etc.
 * Organizing API requests
     * I used the Typhoeus gem because it provides easy stubbing for testing.
 It's also very performant, and can be adapted in the future to have parallel requests if this project were to scale.
     * I created a [base API class](https://github.com/megantiu/dns-manager/blob/master/app/lib/ns1.rb) to deal with the common knitty-gritty aspects of making API requests.
 Then, each object (Zone/Record) has [its own API client](https://github.com/megantiu/dns-manager/tree/master/app/lib/ns1).
 This pattern was influenced by the fact that I like to make API interfaces that are as easy to use and as clean as possible.